Imagine that your house is on fire.

-But the Compromise didn’t end the separatist movement in Texas.
+But the Compromise of 1850 didn’t end the separatist movement in the State of Texas.
 Not by a long shot.

-Not only did it secede in 1860 and fight during the Civil War for its independence and disunion from the whole of the United States — it pushed for secession as recently as 2012.
+Not only did it secede in 1860 and fight during the War of Secession for its independence and disunion from the whole of the United States — it pushed for secession as recently as 2012.

 Bill #2: Admitting California as a Free State

-The second statute of the Compromise of 1850 admitted California into the union as a free state, meaning it would not allow slavery, much to the delight of Northern Free Soilers — a group of people interested in keeping the soil of the American West “free” — and abolitionists looking to end slavery altogether.
+The second statute of the Compromise of 1850 proposed California be admitted to the union as a free state, meaning it would not allow slavery, much to the delight of Northern Free Soilers — a group of people interested in keeping the soil of the American West “free” — and abolitionists looking to end slavery altogether.